 wrenn_blackandwhite

 Wrenn is the freshest new wellspring of color, fashion, and sound to come out of Athens, Georgia.
 Her song-craft has the polish and drama of a writer twenty years her senior and she’s armed with a voice that can be sultry, lilting, playful, or bold.
-A recent graduate of the Lamar Dodd School of Art, her immaculate sense for aesthetic is apparent in everything she does from her self-produced artwork and videos to the bubblegum-chic outfits she wears on stage.
+A recent graduate of the Lamar Dodd School of Art, her immaculate sense for aesthetics is apparent in everything she does from her self-produced artwork and videos to the bubblegum-chic outfits she wears on stage.
 An accomplished photographer, artist, model, and classically trained flutist, Wrenn has devoted the past two years to crafting a sound and look that took her from unknown to headlining act at the historic Georgia Theater in Athens.
-With the January 2016 release of Apathy and Good Books, Wrenn continues to turn industry heads with her prolific writing, her visual command, and an overwhelmingly joyous presence.
+With the January 2016 release of Apathy and Good Books, she continues to turn industry heads with her prolific writing, her visual command, and an overwhelmingly joyous presence.
+In her performance and talk, she reminds us that it’s up to us to find color and meaning in an education system that can feel too black-and-white.

 Athens Tango Project